 For a long time, standard data transfer protocols offered great capabilities, but were also notoriously difficult to handle.
 SOAP (Simple Object Access Protocol) was a prime example.
 However, adoption of a simpler alternative such as REST (Representational State Transfer) has grown exponentially because it provides numerous advantages.

 “Nowadays, there are many applications and projects that use a REST API, and hundreds of companies that do better business thanks to its features.”

 This interface between systems using HTTP to receive data or perform operations in various formats (such as XML and JSON) allows for much faster handling.
 Nowadays, there are many applications and projects that utilise a REST API, and hundreds of companies doing business thanks to its features.
 It provides them with horizontal growth and they achieve more efficient and logical API creation for Internet services.

 Why choose REST?

 - Scalability.
 This protocol stands out due to its scalability.
 Thanks to the separation between client and server, a product may be scaled by a development team without much difficulty.

 - Flexibility and portability.
-With the indispensable requirement for data from one of the requests to be properly sent, it is possible to perform a migration from one server to another or carry out changes on the database at any time.
-Front and back can therefore be hosted on different servers, which is a significant management advantage.
+RESTful API requests can simplify migrating data from one server to another and making changes to databases.
+The frontend and backend of your application can therefore be hosted on different servers, which is a significant management advantage.

 - Independence.
 With the separation between client and server, the protocol makes it easy for developments across a project to take place independently.
 In addition, the REST API adapts at all times to the working syntax and platform.
 This offers the opportunity to use multiple environments while developing.

 REST advantages over SOAP